mrrmaurya/GettingCleaningData/README.md

 1. .r file conatining code
 2. CodeBook.md conatining info of data set
 3. TidySet data as the output of operation carried out in .r file

+This First Merge data (Training and Testing) .
+New created columns are renamed and then Mean and Standard Deviation is calculated.
+TidySet is finally populated with the result.